To the Members of AANCHAL ISPAT LIMITED

 (c) In our opinion and according to the information and explanations given to us nosubstantial part of fixed asset has been disposed off during the year and therefore doesnot affect the going concern assumption.

 (b) In our opinion and according to the information and explanations given to us theprocedure for verification of stock followed by the management is reasonable and adequatein relation to the size of the Company and the nature of its business.

 (c) In our opinion and on the basis of our examination of the records the Company isgenerally maintaining proper records of its stocks.
 No discrepancies have been noticed onverification of stocks statement as compared to book records

 3) The Company has not granted any loans secured or unsecured to companies firmsLimited Liability partnerships or other parties covered in the Register maintained undersection 189 of the Act.
-Accordingly the provisions of clause 3 (iii) (a) to (C) of the Order are notapplicable to the Company and hence not commented upon.
+Accordingly the provisions of clause 3 (iii) (a) to (C) of theOrder are not applicable to the Company and hence not commented upon.

-5) The Company has not accepted any deposits from the public and hence the directivesissued by the Reserve Bank of India and the provisions of Sections 73 to 76 or any otherrelevant provisions of the Act and the Companies (Acceptance of Deposit) Rules 2015 withregard to the deposits accepted from the public are not applicable.
+5) The Company has taken advances from customers which were outstanding for more thanone year amounting to Rs.1483403/- in terms of section 73 of the companies Act 2013read together with companies(Acceptance of Deposits) Rules 2014(Rule 2(1)(Xii)(a)) suchadvances are liable to be treated as deposits and hence the company is in violation of thesame.
+Except for compliance with the aforesaid amount the company has not accepted anydeposits from the public and hence the directives issued by the Reserve Bank of India andthe provisions of Sections 73 to 76 or any other relevant provisions of the Act and theCompanies (Acceptance of Deposit) Rules 2015 with regard to the deposits accepted fromthe public are not applicable.

 6) We have broadly reviewed the cost records maintained by the Company relating to itsproducts pursuant to the Companies (Cost Accounting Records) Rules 2011 prescribed by theCentral Government under Section 148(1) of the Act and are of the opinion that primafacie the prescribed Cost Records have been made and maintained.
 We have however notmade a detailed examination of the cost record with a view to determine whether they areaccurate or complete.